keijayk/TechChallengeApp/solution/SOLUTION_SUMMARY.md

 * Azure Key Vault [[6](https://azure.microsoft.com/en-us/services/key-vault/#product-overview)] as Secrets storage for storing database credentials.

-* Azure Virtual Networks(VNets) to enable Web application to access database through a virtual network.
+* Azure Virtual Networks(VNets) to enable the frontend of the application to access database through a virtual network.

 ### Security